RedHatQE/teflo_notify_service_plugin/docs/contribute.md

 ## Branch Model
 We follow a git-flow type of model.
 Currently there are two branches
 * Develop - where all current work is done
-* Master - stable release
+* Main - stable release

 Both branches are protected in github.
 We do not allow commits directly to either branch.
 Only the maintainers are allowed to cut a release and request a merge of `develop` into `master`.